 Individual Vocational Discernment Sessions

-The way in which we live out our passions in the world, the way in which our values, our commitments and our beliefs are embodied in our choices about work, about family, about our political and social lives.
+At Willamette, we say that vocational discernment is the way we live out our passions in the world: the way in which our values, our commitments and our beliefs are embodied in our choices about work, about family, and about our political and social lives.

-We are talking about vocation in the context of a liberal arts education, one that opens up choices and options, that teaches students how to think critically, inquire freely, lead wisely, serve generously and live with integrity.
+Exploring vocation means engaging in, reflecting on, and discerning meaning from life experiences.
+This is vocation in the context of a liberal arts education- a definition that opens up choice and options.
+It teaches students how to think critically, inquire freely, lead wisely, serve generously, and live with integrity.

 Students who might benefit from individual discernment counseling...

 - Want to make the most out of their Willamette experience

 - Are looking for meaningful ways of connecting with the Willamette or Salem communities